geopython/pywps/source/index.rst

         * New examples of processes
         * ...

-    For download and testing this new release candidate, please follow the link below [2] or download the RC from subversion directly [3].
+    To download and test this new release candidate, please follow the link below [2] or check out the RC directly from subversion [3].

-    NOTE: This version processes are note fully compatible with previous versions of PyWPS.
-However, the upgrade should note be complicated, please follow examples from pywps/processes/ directory.
+    NOTE: This versions processes are note fully compatible with previous versions of PyWPS.
+However, the upgrade should not be complicated.
+Please follow the examples from pywps/processes/ directory.
     What is PyWPS:

-    PyWPS (Python Web Processing Service) is implementation of Web Processing Service standard from Open Geospatial Consortium.
+    PyWPS (Python Web Processing Service) is an implementation of the Web Processing Service Standard (WPS) from Open Geospatial Consortium.
 The main advantage of PyWPS is, that it has been written with native support for GRASS GIS.
-Access GRASS modules via web interace should be as easy as possible.
-Processes can be written using GRASS GIS, but usage of other programs is also possible.
-Usage together with R package or GDAL or PROJ tools.
+Access to GRASS modules via web interface should be as easy as possible.
+Processes can be written using GRASS GIS, but usage of other programs like R,GDAL or PROJ tools is also possible.

     Please download & test!